LeventSoykan/Credit_Card_Data_Clustering/README.md

 1.  **Data Collection:** The raw data is obtained from an online dataset repository and is in CSV format.

 2.  **Data Cleaning:** The raw data is cleaned using Python and the Pandas library.
 The data is inspected for any missing values, duplicates, and inconsistencies.
-The cleaned data is then stored in a new CSV file.

 3.  **Exploratory Data Analysis:** The cleaned data is then used to explore the distribution of the features and to identify any correlations between them.